stevenaddison/Pet-Pawpularity/README.md

 Gaussian Blurring
 Reflection/Flip (Horizontal and Vertical)

-The results of the model using gray scaled images:
+The results of the model that uses gray scaled images:
     grayscale Training Metrics:
     Loss: 670.923
     Root Mean Square Error: 25.902